ysoftwareab/yplatform/README.md

 *
 * `/gitconfig` has git configuration
 *
-* `/repo` has configuration that is repo-specific, for those repositories bootstrapped with `support-firecloud`
+* `/repo` has configuration that is repo-specific, for those repositories bootstrapped with `yplatform`

 ---